Valery Lynn has dreamed of teaching biology during the school year and working on research projects in the summer.

 The goal is to help meet the increasing demand for stronger, more relevant science, technology, engineering and math education.

-Three of the 20 fellows at Lockheed Martin this year were from Fremont, working side-by-side with engineers in space-based and missile programs
+Three of the 20 fellows at Lockheed Martin this year were from Fremont, working side-by-side with engineers in space-based and missile programs under development at the company's Sunnyvale and Palo Alto campuses.

 Henry Fung, a 33-year-old computer, technology, general science, mathematics and physics teacher at Irvington High, worked on a system to identify and track space debris.